cristiscu/streamlit-hierarchy-viewer/README.md

 Hierarchical Relationships
 --------------------------
 For the most simple hierarchical relationship, select one column in the FROM field, and another in the TO field.
 The FROM must have the unique identifier of each row (the EMPLOYEE_ID in this case), and TO the optional parent identifier (MANAGER_ID).
-Select a more friendlier value in the Display Column (like the EMPLOEE_NAME), if you have one:
+Select a more friendlier value in the *Display Column* (like the EMPLOYEE_NAME), if you have one:

 ![employee-manager-hierarchy](images/streamlit-hierarchy-2.png)

-By default, we display a child-parent dependency graph, with one single link from each node to its eventual oarent.
-Check the Reverse Directions checkbox, if you want to show a parent-child hierarchy instead, with child nodes under their parent:
+By default, we display a child-parent dependency graph, with one single link from each node to its eventual parent.
+Check the *Reverse Directions* checkbox, if you want to show a parent-child hierarchy instead, with child nodes under their parent:

 ![manager-employee-hierarchy](images/streamlit-hierarchy-3.png)

 Groups of Nodes
 ---------------

-Select a Group Column if you want all the nodes with the same value surrounded by a box, based on the group value.
+Select a *Group Column* if you want all the nodes with the same value surrounded by a box, based on the group value.
 For instance, here are employees displayed by DEPARTMENT:

 ![group-by-department](images/streamlit-hierarchy-4.png)

-You may also group the employees by their JOB.
+You may also group the employees by their JOB titles.
 The sidebar can be collapsed, to make more space.
 And the whole graph can be resized to the browser's window size:

 ![group-by-job](images/streamlit-hierarchy-7.png)